Organic Eprints frontpage

 Pedersen, Anders and Thorup-Kristensen, Kristian (2004) Modelling root distribution and nitrogen uptake.
-Poster presented at International Congress Rhizophere, Perspective and Challenges - A tribute to Lorenz Hiltner, Munich, Germany, 12-17 september 2004.
+Poster at: International Congress Rhizophere, Perspective and Challenges - A tribute to Lorenz Hiltner, Munich, Germany, 12-17 september 2004.
+[Unpublished]

 Summary